-If it is “Browns” due to sun damage, or “Reds” due to rosacea or broken capillaries, Fraxel may not be your best choice.
-In fact, the Fraxel re:store (from what I have seen) does not seem to offer much improvement when treating these common skin concerns.
+If it is “Browns” due to sun damage, or “Reds” due to rosacea or broken capillaries, Fraxel is effective for browns, but may not be a great choice for spider veins and redness.
 Fraxel does seem to offer a benefit when treating fine lines and some types of pitted scarring, but the cost is quite significant, and there are other ways of achieving a similar outcome. (and in ways that are healthier for the skin.)
 Also, be prepared for 2-3 days of swelling and up to a week of redness.

 IPL has always provided us with an effective option, and was initially developed to treat pigmentation (both browns and reds).
+You can find IPL under a variety of brand names such as Venus, Lumecca, Limelight, etc, so don't let a brand name confuse you.
 It is extremely effective at treating these conditions, and quite safe in knowledgeable hands.
 A huge plus for clients is the fact that IPL, while effective, tends to be only a fraction of the cost of Fraxel(tm).
 We never recommend IPL as an effective anti-wrinkle treatment.

 I do understand that everyone will have different experiences, but overall, my findings have been that based on the price, recovery time, pain levels, IPL is the better choice for treating pigmentation & spider veins.

-As with both types of treatments, experience is important, with care taken not to treat to aggressively for a particular skin type in order to avoid negative outcomes.
+As with both types of treatments, experience is important, with care taken not to treat too aggressively for a particular skin type in order to avoid negative outcomes.
 These types of treatments should be taken seriously from the clients perspective as well.
-Being offered a $50 photofacial?
-I would suggest a second opinion.

 Want to find out more about treating Sun Damage, Age Spots, and Spider Veins on face and body?
 Call 250.590.5459 for your complimentary consultation.